wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554B/NUR ARIF ASYRAF BIN ZAHARI/README.md

 ## Raw Data Presentation

 <img width="1378" height="566" alt="image" src="https://github.com/user-attachments/assets/cb400c17-8603-4e81-abbe-ba8a2c60ff3d" />
-Three separate phases made up the evaluation: Warm-up, Sustained High Load, and Recovery.
-VUs and request rate escalation were part of the warm-up phase, which maintained steady response times at low levels.
-System stability under high stress circumstances was proved by the Sustained High Load phase, which reached a sustained load of 600–900 req/s while all VUs remained active and response times saw a little p95 rise.
-The system was able to resume regular operations, demonstrating its quick recovery times and steady performance.
+The evaluation consisted of three distinct stages which included Warm-up followed by Sustained Load and then Recovery.
+The system maintained fast response times throughout the Warm-up period while the load continued to rise.
+The system maintained 600–900 req/s performance during the Sustained phase while keeping latency at a low level.
+The system restored its performance to normal levels during Recovery which demonstrated its ability to maintain stability and recover from stress.

 ---